Six ways to survive your first year as an entrepreneur

 Armed with a business proposal, sales projections and a repayment plan, she made an appointment with her father, a businessman, and made her case just as she would have to any other investor.

-She convinced him to plough in the Sh1.5 million she needed for stock and negotiated for further support in securing an office and storage space within one of her father’s premises.
+She convinced him to plough in the Sh1.5 million she needed for stock, and negotiated for further support in securing a office and storage space within one of her father’s premises.

 “People assume that I run my father’s company.
-What they don’t know is that I have to honor my promise to repay the capital advanced to me in two years.
-I also pay a small fee to utilize the office.
+What they don’t know is that I have to honour my promise to repay the capital advanced to me in two years.
+I also pay a small fee to utilise the office.
 He comes in as an advisor, but I ultimately have to make the decisions,” Ciru says.

 However, it certainly helps to know that her father wouldn’t push her aside as a bank would, “but seeing as he is a 24-hour businessman, I know that I cannot neglect my responsibilities.
 In fact, I don’t feel like he should cut me any slack because I risk becoming complacent.
 It’s easy to be lazy.
 This (arrangement) gets me up and moving.”